indepth666/ZomboidVault/README.md

 Lightweight PySide6 desktop app to back up Project Zomboid saves.
 It lists worlds, creates/restores ZIP backups, and runs an optional auto-save timer.
 The entire app lives in `main.py` + `backup_manager.py` with one dependency (PySide6).

+## Platform Support

+**Developed and tested on Linux.** While the application has been designed with cross-platform compatibility in mind using PySide6 and platform-agnostic code (automatic path detection for Windows, macOS, and Linux), it has only been thoroughly tested on Linux systems.

+The application *should* work seamlessly on Windows and macOS, as care has been taken to:
+- Use `pathlib` for cross-platform path handling
+- Implement OS-specific default directory detection
+- Support platform-specific file managers and commands

+**If you encounter any issues on Windows or macOS, please [open an issue](https://github.com/indepth666/ZomboidVault/issues).**

 ## Installation

 ### Linux & macOS